gregnz/stocks/AYX.md

 ### Comments

-This set of products is interesting.
-They've put pretty significant effort into Connect and Promote (vaguely recall they were related to acquisitions?) but basically this is positioning them for bigger organisations.

 Promote in particular is interesting, because the use case is: getting your model into production.
 So not just internally, coming up with an analysis that you re-run every month to put in the CEO's report, but actually productionising your model so that other services (and users in the real world) can utilise it.

 At the moment, productionising models is a tech problem.
 Data people would come up with the model, and then chuck it over the wall to the tech people, who would (probably) have to recreate that model in their own deployment toolset (language, testing, deployment).
 Promote will give a lot more power to the data people to own and update their models.